Hyflux and SMI clash over what led to death of rescue deal

-Refuting SMI's claims of being "surprised" by Hyflux's move, the water treatment company said in a near-midnight statement on Thursday (April 4) that it pulled out because of SMI's "repeated refusal to commit to making the investment necessary for the restructuring".
+Refuting SMI's claims of being "surprised" by Hyflux's move, the water treatment company said in a near-midnight statement that it pulled out because of SMI's "repeated refusal to commit to making the investment necessary for the restructuring".

 The majority interest holder, Keppel Infrastructure Fund Management (KIFM), had written to Hyflux last Friday to state the holding of scheme meetings, announced by Hyflux on Feb 22, "entitles it to exercise buy-out rights under the terms of the relevant agreement between (Hyflux) and KIFM".